Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

 Compared with sketch recognition, retrieval, and generation, there are several more fine-grained single-modal sketch analysis tasks: perceptual grouping, segmentation, and parsing.
 These tasks need sketch analysis at the local (stroke) level.
 Besides their intrinsic interest, these local sketch understanding techniques can also benefit other global tasks such as sketch-based image retrieval, sketch-based video retrieval~\cite{collomosse2008free}, and sketch generation/synthesis.
 We next review recent advances in these areas.

 \keypoint{Sketch Perceptual Grouping (SPG)} Humans have the ability to perceptually group visual cues into semantic object parts/components, which has been widely researched in Gestalt psychology area~\cite{wagemans2012century, koffka2013principles}.
-As shown in Figure~\ref{fig:grouping_samples}, humans are able to perceptually group sketch strokes into semantic parts, \eg, airplane grouped into fuselage and wings.
+Humans are able to perceptually group sketch strokes into semantic parts, \eg, airplane strokes grouped into fuselage and wings.
 Thus, sketch perceptual grouping (SPG) is to imitate the human ability to group strokes into semantic parts.
 SPG has been studied with pre-deep learning methods ~\cite{sun2012free,qi2015im2sketch,Qi_2015_CVPR}, however progress has advanced rapidly since then.
 One representative application of SPG is to simplify sketches~\cite{liu2015closure}.
 Moreover, SPG can also be used for sketch recognition~\cite{wang2018sketchpointnet}, sketch semantic segmentation, synthesis~\cite{li2017free}, retrieval, fine-grained sketch-based image retrieval (FG-SBIR), sketch-based video retrieval~\cite{collomosse2008free}, \etc.

 Li \etal \cite{li2018universal,li2019toward} contributed the largest SPG dataset to date of $20,000$ manually-annotated sketches across $25$ object categories, and propose a universal deep grouper that can be applied to sketches of any category.
-Specifically, this deep universal grouper is also a sequence-to-sequence VAE with both generative and discriminative objectives: (i) Its generative loss enables the grouper to have the ability to handle unseen object categories and datasets. (ii) Its discriminative loss consists of a local grouping loss and a novel global grouping loss, to guarantee both local and global consistency in the grouping outputs.
+Specifically, this deep universal grouper is also a sequence-to-sequence VAE with both generative and discriminative objectives: (i) Its generative loss provides the ability to handle unseen object categories and datasets. (ii) Its discriminative loss consists of local and global grouping losses, to guarantee both local and global consistency in the grouping outputs.

-Non-deep group methods mainly relied on thresholding low-level geometric properties among the strokes, often resulting in strokes with similar geometry but different semantics being grouped.
-Contemporary SPG methods consider more high-level semantic and temporal information due to their deep and recurrent representations.
+\keypoint{{Discussion}} {Shallow grouping methods mainly relied on thresholding low-level geometric properties among the strokes, often resulting in strokes with similar geometry but different semantics being grouped.
+Contemporary SPG methods consider more high-level semantic and temporal information due to their deep and recurrent representations. }